rogue07/Raspberry-Pi-Access-Control-System/README.md

 > CREATE TABLE accessc(user_id INT AUTO_INCREMENT PRIMARY KEY, first VARCHAR(20) NOT NULL, last VARCHAR(20) NOT NULL, card VARCHAR(32) NOT NULL, creation VARCHAR(25) NOT NULL, access VARCHAR(25) NOT NULL);

+* Replace PASSWORD with a password of your choice.
 > CREATE USER 'accessc'@'localhost' IDENTIFIED BY 'PASSWORD';

 > GRANT ALL ON codedb.* To 'accessc'@'localhost' WITH GRANT OPTION;